Skip to main content

 DNS

-After deploy completes, your cluster needs a DNS record to be reachable:
+After deploy completes, your cluster needs DNS records to be reachable: see Cloudflare DNS.

 First sign-in